JorgeGalingP/DAW-2017/API.md

 Then, you have to change to GET/PUT/POST/DELETE method in methods bar and put there a url provided in this documentation.
 ## URLs with GET method (Get elements by parameters)
 #### GET Resources
-* Get all the resources: https://localhost:8443/api/resources/articulo/
+* Get all the resources: https://localhost:8443/api/resources/all
-* Get one single resource: https://localhost:8443/api/resources/articulo/id
+* Get one single resource: https://localhost:8443/api/resources/id
-* Get one single resource from admin page: https://localhost:8443/api/resources/administrador/articulo/id
 #### GET Sales
-* Get all the sales: https://localhost:8443/api/ofertas/oferta
+* Get all the sales: https://localhost:8443/api/ofertas/all
-* Get one single sale by code: https://localhost:8443/api/ofertas/oferta/code
 * Get all the sales by code: https://localhost:8443/api/ofertas/code
 * Get one single sale by id: https://localhost:8443/api/ofertas/id
+* Get all the sales by code: https://localhost:8443/api/ofertasDescuento/code
+* Get one single sale by id: https://localhost:8443/api/ofertasDescuento/id
 #### GET Users
-* Get one user by name: https://localhost:8443/api/miperfil/name
-* Get one user by name: https://localhost:8443/api/miperfil/id
+* Get one user by id: https://localhost:8443/user/id
 #### GET Checkout orders
-* Get all orders in checkout: https://localhost:8443/api/purchaseOrder/all
-* Get an order in checkout by title: https://localhost:8443/api/purchaseOrder/title
-* Get an order in checkout by id: https://localhost:8443/api/purchaseOrder/id
-* Get an order in checkout by singer: https://localhost:8443/api/purchaseOrder/interprete
+* Get an order in checkout by code: https://localhost:8443/api/purchaseOrder/code
 ## URLs with POST method (Add new element)
 #### POST Resources
 * Post all the resources: https://localhost:8443/api/resources
 #### POST Sales
-* Post all the sales: https://localhost:8443/api/ofertas/oferta
 * Post all the sales: https://localhost:8443/api/ofertas
 #### POST Checkout orders
 * Add one purchase order to checkout: https://localhost:8443/api/purchaseOrder/